GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 *Input data*
 The _Wav2Vec_ method initially proposed by Schneider et al. @schneider_wav2vec_2019 and refined by Baevski et al. @baevski_wav2vec_2020 directly learns from raw audio data in a self-supervised fashion.
-This work demonstrates that deep neural networks can learn useful representations of audio signals directly, given enough data.
+This work demonstrates that deep neural networks can directly learn helpful representations of audio signals, given enough data.
 A few works have trained #acr("DNN")s to perform #acr("SSL") from raw audio data @vera-diaz_towards_2018 @suvorov_deep_2018 @vecchiotti_end--end_2019.
 Although aesthetically appealing, such raw-audio-based approaches remain scarce in the literature.
-Spectral representations stand as the most popular format from which to learn.
+Spectral representations are significantly more popular.
 Most notably, the #acr("STFT") is used to compute acoustic signals' magnitude, power, and phase spectrums.
 Additionally, interaural (or interchannel) features are commonly used across the literature, such as the aforementioned #acr("ILD"), #acr("IPD"), and #acr("ITD") @viste_binaural_2004 @chakrabarty_broadband_2017 @nguyen_autonomous_2018.
 Please refer to @sec:simulator:background:binaural for more details on such features.